 The Order of M.L.
 Project consist of a small team of mustelid enthusiasts from across the globe, who seek to promote a more accurate representation of mustelids for both art and education.
 All team members are volunteers and work to provide content for this website when able.
 As a nonprofit organization, we exist for the purpose of commentary, reviews and education.
 We at Genuine Mustelids are not an authority or animal rights organization, and will never attempt to force our views or persecute anyone to portray or treat mustelids as we see fit.
 Outside our personal goals, we exist publicly only as a guide for those who wish to learn or consider what is being less commonly taught.

 What are the issues?

 Throughout much of the twentieth century, mustelids were subjected to a range of media propaganda and sensationalism; imaginative minds taking advantage of society’s fear of the unknown.
-It doesn’t take much effort to make an elusive animal appear more savage or dangerous than it commonly is, if you take an unflattering photo of the animal while it’s being purposely agitated, or present a deformed taxidermy.
-Most mustelids can be aggressive (especially if you cause them to feel threatened), but too often these labels of “assassin”, “murderer”, “blood thirsty” or “cold killer” are given based on human-attributed emotions, and are just overstatements of something we’ve known all along—that all wild predators must hunt and be fierce or clever to survive.
-Any predator that didn’t or couldn’t acquire this skill isn’t here today, so why must they be superficially defined by these labels?
+It doesn’t take much effort to make an elusive animal appear more savage or dangerous than it commonly is, if you take an unflattering photo of the animal while it’s being purposely agitated, use heightened sound effects, or present a deformed taxidermy.
+Most mustelids can be aggressive (especially if you cause them to feel threatened), but too often these labels of “assassin”, “murderer”, “blood thirsty” or “cold killer” are given based on human-attributed emotions, and are just overstatements of something we’ve known all along—that in the animal kingdom all wild predators must hunt and be fierce or clever to survive.
+Many that didn’t or couldn’t acquire this skill simply starved to death, so why must mustelids continue to be superficially defined by these incriminating labels?
 Beyond their evident predatory skills, mustelids are very intelligent (some are even known to use tools), bold and adaptive animals that don’t require sensationalism to be impressive.
-We should be giving more attention to these less obvious traits to promote respect, rather than fear.
+We should be giving more attention to these less obvious traits to promote curiosity and respect, rather than fear and unwarranted assumptions.